-Unless the election is held in May or November, the first sentence of the summary must be the following statement: "This measure may be passed only at an election with at least 50 percent voter turnout."
+Unless the election is held in November of an even-numbered year, the first sentence of the summary must be the following statement: "This measure may be passed only at an election with at least 50 percent voter turnout."
 This statement is not included in the 175-word limit.

-For local option taxes, the summary must include the total amount of tax to be raised by the measure.
+The summary must include the total amount of tax to be raised by the measure.
 If the local option tax is in the form of a rate, the summary must also give an estimate of the amount of tax to be raised in each year in which the tax will be imposed.
-This statement is not included in the 175-word limit [ORS 280.075(2)].
+This statement is not included in the 175-word limit.
+[ORS 280.075(2)]

-If you are asking for approval of a fixed-dollar local option tax, you may include the estimated rate per \$1,000 of assessed value that is expected from the tax amount requested.
+If you are asking for approval of a fixeddollar local option tax, you may include the estimated rate per \$1,000 of assessed value that is expected from the tax amount requested.
 This is optional.
 It allows voters to more easily figure how the new taxes will affect their property.
 To determine the rate, divide the amount requested by the total assessed value in the district, then multiply by 1,000.
 For example, if you are asking for a tax amount of \$100,000 and the assessed value in your district is estimated at \$50,000,000, the estimated rate would be \$2.00 per \$1,000 of assessed value.

-If the estimated rate for a fixed-dollar levy is given in the summary, you must include the following statement: "The estimated tax cost for this measure is an ESTIMATE ONLY based on the best information available from the county assessor at the time of the estimate and may reflect the impact of early payment discounts, compression and the collection rate."
-This statement is not counted as part of the 175-word limit [ORS 280.075(1)].
+If the estimated rate for a fixed-dollar levy is given in the summary, you must include the following statement: "The estimated tax cost for this measure is an ESTIMATE ONLY based on the best information available from the county assessor at the time of the estimate."
+This statement is not counted as part of the 175 word limit.
+[ORS 280.075(1)]